This is the second part of Patch’s training diary with Sue McCabe

 And that even though we’re in our 40s, he can still have fun with his pawrents!

-For more training tips, you might like to read Training a Terrier Part 1 or our Interview with Worry Free Walks author Dominic Hodgson.
+For more training tips, you might like to read Training a Terrier Part 1, Training a Terrier Part 3 or our Interview with Worry Free Walks author Dominic Hodgson.